LibrariesHacked/library-carpentry/introduction-to-data/exercise-working-with-data.md

 We will be use a a couple of example datasets to practice some of the terms we have covered in this module.
 And to get a feel of tackling data when it's not in a structure that gives us immediate answers.

 - **Library usage**, released by Newcastle libraries.
 This contains number of issues, visits, and enquiries by month, for each library, from 2008.
-Download this dataset](/data/newcastle_usage.csv)
+[Download this dataset](https://raw.githubusercontent.com/LibrariesHacked/library-carpentry/master/data/newcastle_usage.csv)
 - **Library members**, released by Newcastle libraries.
 Includes a list of members (anonymised), when they joined, were last active, and what library they are registered at.
 Taken from 2016.
-[Download this dataset](/data/newcastle_members.csv)
+[Download this dataset](https://github.com/LibrariesHacked/library-carpentry/raw/master/data/newcastle_members.csv)

 The data is released under the Creative Commons CCZero licence.